NASA inspects Artemis I rocket after Hurricane Nicole - KTVZ

 “We took the decision to keep Orion and SLS at the launch pad very seriously, reviewing the data in front of us and making the best decision possible with high uncertainty in prediction the weather four days out,” according to the Thursday statement from Free.
 “With the unexpected change to the forecast, returning to the Vehicle Assembly Building was deemed to be too risky in high winds, and the team decided the launch pad was the safest place for the rocket to weather the storm.”

 Transporting the mega moon rocket between the launchpad and the Vehicle Assembly Building is no small feat.
-It usually takes about three days of preparations before the maneuver can occur.
+It usually takes about three days of preparations before the maneuver can occur, and there are a limited number of rollbacks the mission team can perform.
 The slow 4-mile (6.4-kilometer) ride aboard an Apollo-era giant NASA crawler takes 10 to 12 hours in favorable conditions.
 If the rocket had to be rolled back as a storm approached, it could only handle sustained winds less than 46 miles per hour (40 knots).

 The storm’s strength was unusual, with Nicole becoming the first hurricane to strike the United States in November in nearly 40 years.